cockroachdb/docs/v19.2/explain-analyze.md

 toc: true
 ---

 The `EXPLAIN ANALYZE` [statement](sql-statements.html) **executes a SQL query** and generates a URL for a physical query plan with execution statistics.
-Query plans provide information around SQL execution, which can be used to troubleshoot slow queries by figuring out where time is being spent, how long a processor (i.e., a component that takes streams of input rows and processes them according to a specification) is not doing work, etc. For more information about distributed SQL queries, see the [DistSQL section of our SQL Layer Architecture docs](architecture/sql-layer.html#distsql).
+Query plans can be used to [troubleshoot slow queries](query-behavior-troubleshooting.html) by indicating where time is being spent, how long a processor (i.e., a component that takes streams of input rows and processes them according to a specification) is not doing work, etc. For more information about distributed SQL queries, see the [DistSQL section of our SQL Layer Architecture docs](architecture/sql-layer.html#distsql).

 {{site.data.alerts.callout_info}}
 {% include {{ page.version.version }}/sql/physical-plan-url.md %}